 Alabama Law Institute

-- For nearly 20 years, I have been involved with the Alabama Law Institute (ALI), a non-partisan, invitation only, restricted membership quasi-public private organization.
+- For over 20 years, I have been involved with the Alabama Law Institute (ALI), a non-partisan, invitation only, restricted membership quasi-public private organization.
 Over its decades-long existence, the ALI has earned the trust of our state legislature and Governor as being the source of wise, useful and timely legislation to address current legal issues.
 It has been a quiet, constant and largely unheralded force for good in the lives of all Alabamians.

 - My work with the ALI has included, among other things: